 His page at the site of Queen Mary, University of London, says: “Reviewers have likened him to Gibbon, Montesquieu, Toynbee, Braudel and A.J.P.
 Taylor.”

-His writing does have tremendous range, dash and bravura, but he does not have Toynbee’s profundity.
-On the other hand, most people will find him far more congenial and readable.
+His writing does have tremendous range, dash and bravura, but it is not as rich as Toynbee’s.
+On the other hand, most people will find him more congenial and readable.
 He is also a Welthistoriker.
 In fact, his latest book is The World: A History, which I must get.
 It seems to be aimed squarely at the American educational market.

 The Queen Mary page quotes Raymond Carr in The Spectator: “Like the Phoenician traders, who laid out their wares on the beach in order to attract the barbarians, he lays out before us not only his images of civilizations but the problems that their emergence and decay pose.
 We are duly dazzled.”

 The image is a good one: perhaps it comes from Felipe.
 Fernández-Armesto’s anecdotes and images (his stock seems inexhaustible) are displayed like that, and do dazzle us.
 But having read and been absorbed by Civilizations, I can remember almost nothing about it.
-All the more reason to read more.
-He is absorbing and dazzling.
 Toynbee is also accused of dazzling us, “but”.

 I can’t find an image of the Olinda altar which does it justice.
 (How did they get it into the Guggenheim building?)
 But here are Aleijadinho’s The Scourging of Jesus in a series on the Passion in the basilica at Congonhas in Minas Gerais, and his Jonah from the series of prophets mentioned by Fernández-Armesto.